vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Is there an API for retrieving information about a merchant's payments?

 Not for aggregated data.
-There is an API to retrieve all details for a known `orderId`:
+There is an API to retrieve all details for a specific `orderId`:
 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET).

 And there is